PreetamGKatakali/100Days-Of-Coding/Day45/README.md

-# Day44🧑‍💻
+# Day45🧑‍💻
 ## Topics going to cover:
 ### DSA
-- write a program to find smallest nearest to right.
+- Write a program to length of the logest valid substring.
-- Write a program to reverse the stack using the queue.
+- Write a program to find the minimum element in the constant time.

 ## Installing the Java and Node
 Follow Links :